 Imagine you are managing an online clothing store and want to quickly analyze the top-selling items in the past week.
-You can use a SQL query to extract this information from your database.
-You can use the SQL LIMIT clause to ensure you only see the top 10 items.
+You can extract this information from your database using an SQL query and the LIMIT clause to ensure you only see the top 10 items.

 Here’s how to do it step-by-step:

 You’ll need to establish a connection to the database where the sales data is stored.

 - Write the SELECT statement